loevlie/Second_Brain/content/index.md

 🤖 **The Engineer:** At the heart, I'm an engineer driven by the challenge of solving complex problems.
 From 2017 to 2019, I worked on optimization and modeling, then at Carnegie Mellon (2020) I found a passion for ML and the wide variety of applications it has.
 My optimization and modeling background provided a great foundation for my future ML work.

 🧠 **The ML Enthusiast:** I'm fascinated by the potential of machine learning and deep learning.
 These aren't just tools for me; they're gateways to endless possibilities that can reshape our future.
-I'm currently intrigued by multimodel models because I believe that area of research has a lot of potential due to the shortfalls of multimodel models (e.g., https://arxiv.org/abs/2502.09696.)
+I'm currently intrigued by multimodel models because I believe that area of research has a lot of potential due to current shortfalls in SOTA models (e.g., https://arxiv.org/abs/2502.09696.)

 💻 **The Developer:** I've enjoyed taking complex ideas and turning them into simple, reusable code since I wrote my first `print('hello world')`.
 That's been around **10 years** now so I think I've found a lifelong hobby in code.